 WHY ONE IS SCREENED OUT AT SSB

-There are a number of aspirants who aren't satisfied with the screening process.
-It's true that they sometimes call it a mere "luck.
+There are a number of aspirants who are not satisfied with the screening process.
+It’s true that they sometimes call it a mere “luck.

 The SSB boards are shouldered with the responsibility to emphasize on those candidates who always bear the following mindset:

 “The safety, honour and welfare of your country comes first, always and everytime.